Melbourne City Football Club (VFA): Formation

+Under rules in the Victorian Junior Football Association (VJFA), all clubs had to have a reserves alignment to a VFA team, and the Yarraville Football Club was forced to align with Melbourne City.
+Both clubs retained their name, colours and home ground, although the VJFA dropped the requirement for a reserves alignment in 1913.

+VFA

 In its two seasons in the Association, Melbourne City was uncompetitive.
 It finished last in both seasons, losing all thirty-six premiership games it played; a loss by seven points against Port Melbourne in 1913 was its best result.
 The club's thirty-six consecutive losses was a VFA record until Sandringham lost forty-four consecutive matches from 1940–1945.
 The club did record comfortable wins in pre-season practice matches against junior clubs in both seasons, indicating the club played at a competitive junior standard, but at well short of senior standard.

 The club was in the heart of League territory, so it was competing more directly with the League than any other Association club; as such, it struggled to draw fans or players from its local area, resulting in low interest and an uncompetitive playing list.
 These inherent handicaps left the club with little hope of improvement; so, on 1 December 1913, Melbourne City formally resigned from the Association, and disbanded as a club.